openstack-archive/tricircle/specs/ocata/local-neutron-plugin.rst

 For connecting central and local Neutron servers, Neutron plugin is again a good place for us to build the bridge.
-We can write our own plugin, the Tricircle local Neutron plugin(abbr: "local plugin") to trigger the cross OpenStack networking automation in local Neutron server.
+We can write our own plugin, the Tricircle local Neutron plugin(abbr: "local plugin") to trigger the cross Neutron networking automation in local Neutron server.
 During virtual machine booting, local Nova server will interact with local Neutron server to query network or create port, which will trigger local plugin to retrieve data from central Neutron server and create necessary network resources according to the